How to Achieve Bright and Vibrant Direct-to-Garment (DTG) Prints on Dark Colored Shirts: Tips & Tricks from DTG Experts

 You will have to do some trial and error to find the shirts or brands that work best for you.
 Ask others in the industry what brands and styles they prefer and which they steer clear of.
 Any time you switch to a different brand or type of shirt, it’s important to run tests to lock in the ideal pretreat settings for that particular garment.

 Curing and Drying Your Finished DTG Print Properly

 Does your image look great when you first print the shirt, but dulls as it dries?
 If you’re using a heat press to cure the print, the pressure might be the problem.
 It can mash down the ink into the woven fabric of your tee shirt instead of allowing it to stay and adhere to the surface.
 To combat this, adjust your heat press technique or change your method of curing your prints altogether with a conveyor DTG dryer or Digi-Dry Box.

-If using a heat press, briefly hover the heat element over the image to produce a quick surface cure, but avoid pressing down and smooshing the ink into/below the surface of the fabric.
+If using a heat press, briefly hover the heat element over the image to produce a quick surface cure, but avoid pressing down and smashing the ink into/below the surface of the fabric.
 If you have the space and resources, we recommend using a heat press just to press down the fibers in the fabric before printing, and then using a conveyor-style dryer to cure the printed image itself.
 Learn more about how different curing methods affect the quality of your DTG print in our blog Choosing the Right Method for Drying Your DTG Prints.